 How Many Total Prints Can I Get From An Arena Screen Burn?

 We do not recommend printing more than 3000 prints with a single screen burn.
 Let us know if you have a multi-color print job that requires more than 3000 total prints.
-We do have the ability to double the life of the screen burn if you are printing vector artfiles or an automatic press.
+We do have the ability to double the life of the screen burn if you are printing vector artfiles or are using an automatic press.

 Can I reclaim and reuse the Digital Mesh screens?

 Arena Digital Screens NEVER need to be reclaimed.
 In fact, if you try to wash our screens in a wash booth, you'll destroy the mesh.
 The frames we ship you can be re-stretched with traditional mesh if you needed to reuse the frame.
-We also can buy back all used frames in exchange for a discount on your next burn order.
+Once you are completely done printing, simply cut out the mesh and run it through your oven.
+The heat will shrink it into a tiny ball that can be thrown away.

 What Is The Difference Between Standard and Same Day Turnaround?

 Orders placed and approved before 11am PST can qualify for Same Day Turnaround.
-In most cases, your screen burn will be ready to ship by the "end of business" within 24 hours from the time you approve your digital mock-ups or print proofs.
+In most cases, your screen burn will be ready to ship by the "end of business" within 12-24 hours from the time you approve your digital mock-ups or print proofs.
 We will not burn your screen until we receive your email approval.
 Failing to approve the digital mock-ups will delay your Same Day Turnaround.
-Orders placed on weekends or after the close of business on Fridays will be pushed to the next business day.
+Orders placed on weekends, holidays or after the close of business on Fridays will be pushed to the next business day.
 Approval delays will affect turnaround time.

 If your order is placed within normal business hours, the Standard Turnaround time takes 3 - 4 days from the date you approve the digital mockups or print proofs, excluding weekends, holidays and delivery time.